 By employing a Heavy Duty Diesel Mechanic, the Town has minimised its reliance on external servicing and repairs for the Town's heavy fleet.
-The heavy fleet are now serviced and repaired effectively in-house, which significantly reduced fleet down time.
+The heavy fleet are now serviced and repaired effectively and cost-efficiently in-house, which has significantly reduced fleet down time.

-We investigated the feasibility of using alternative technology for light vehicles such as hybrid and electric vehicles.
+We investigated the feasibility of using

+alternative technology for light vehicles such as hybrid and electric vehicles.

-Our aim of purchased a Graffiti replacement van was carried forward into 2018 due to unforeseen stock shortages, but our maintenance truck was replaced with one that is more fuel efficient, has better carrying capacity and safer on the road.
+Our aim of relpacing the Graffiti removal van was carried forward into 2018 due to unforeseen stock shortages, but our maintenance truck was replaced with one that is more fuel efficient, has better carrying capacity and is safer on the road.